Adv13/Encyclopedia/README.md

 # Encyclopedia about React.js and Angular
-Encyclopedia about my templates already made.
+Encyclopedia about templates already made.

 # React